 We got 3′ of snow earlier this year and the smokehouse held the weight fine.
 I was going to take a picture but went out to shovel and help the neighbor and it slide off the metal roof before I got to take one.
 It held the weight of all that snow just fine.

 Spring showed up and I got the urge to start working on it again.
 I know a Mennonite through my one buddy’s that runs a planning mill.
-I called him and it took a could of weeks when him and I were both free, but I got over his place and bought some old scrape planned barn wood.
+I called him and it took a couple of weeks for him and I were both free, but I got over his place and bought some old scrape planned barn wood.
 These boards were shorter with some nail holes that people didn’t want for other things, but it makes a damn pretty smokehouse.
 They are old reclaimed barn boards as you can see on the inside of the door from the old sections that didn’t get planed off.

 I built the door and added it after the first small strip was added where the hinge would be mounted.
 Most all the siding is 6″ wide but I had a few 10″ pieces and used one for the door center to reduce the amount of boards and hopefully and door sagging.

 Next you can see the inside of the siding and the blocking I installed.
 The original plan was to install siding horizontally and after thinking a bit, they install barn siding top to bottom to allow rain to run off better, so I decided to so the same.
 The blocking allowed me to have nailing surfaces between studs.